How to Choose a Bulimia Treatment Program/Center

 All of these should be kept in mind when considering where the treatment center you work with is located.

-Reputation & History
+Reputation and History

 Before committing to any care provider, it’s important to research their reputation and history.